kristoferlundgren/git-cache/README.md

 __Use:__ All commands have the format

-    git cache ACTION PARAMETERS
+    git cache ACTION [SUB-ACTION] PARAMETERS

 __Commands:__

     # General maintenance commands
     git cache init [DIR]              initialise the cache directory git cache delete --force          delete the cache directory

     # Daily commands
-    git cache add NAME URL     add a cached Git repository git cache show [NAME]      show cached Git repositoryies/repository git cache fetch            fetch all cached Git repositories git cache rm --force NAME  remove a cached Git repository
+    git cache remote add NAME URL     add a cached Git repository git cache show [NAME]             show cached Git repositoryies/repository git cache update                  fetch all cached Git repositories git cache remote rm --force NAME  remove a cached Git repository git cache clone NAME [DIR]         clone a cached repository into a dir (as per `git clone --reference ...` above)

     (Any other command will be applied to the cache directory, e.g. `git cache gc` or `git cache remote show`.)

 __Location of the cache directory:__ The default cache directory contains all cached repositories (each Git repository is a remote).
 If it is created by root, the cache directory is `/var/cache/git-cache`, else it is `~/.cache/git-cache`; it can also be another directory specified in the init command.
-This directory could become big, be sure you have enough place.
+This directory could become big, be sure you have enough space.

-~~You can want to cron `git cache fetch` to automatically retrieve new commits.~~ (bug)
+~~You can want to cron `git cache update` to automatically retrieve new commits.~~ (bug)

 Development